-Applying for a Civil Service Job at SIU-SOM
+Applying for a Civil Service job at SIU Medicine

-During the screening process many factors are considered, including but not limited to the completeness and accuracy of the information provided, quality and stability of employment history, and conviction history.
+During the screening process, SIU Medicine leaders consider many factors, including, but not limited to, the completeness and accuracy of the information provided, quality and stability of employment history, and conviction history.

 All positions at SIU School of Medicine require a criminal background investigation as a condition of employment.